8 R Vector Operations with Examples – A Complete Guide for R Programmers

 > typeof(b) #Checking data-type of b

-The char held as the one-byte integer in memory and it also held as a one-byte integer in memory.
-There are two ways to create a character data type value in R –
+The character is held as the one-byte integer in memory.
+There are two ways to create a character data type value in R:

 > x = "DataFlair" > x

-- In order to convert a number into character, we make use of as.character() function as follows:
+- In order to convert a number into character, make use of as.character() function as follows:

 > y = as.character(42) > y